Voivode: Ottoman Greece

+Polish–Lithuanian usage

 Polish–Lithuanian Commonwealth

-In 16th-century Poland and Lithuania, the wojewoda was a civic role of senatorial rank and neither heritable nor a title of nobility.
+In 16th-century Poland and Lithuania, the wojewoda was a civic role of senatorial rank and neither (formally) heritable nor a title of nobility.
 His powers and duties depended on his location.
 The least onerous role was in Ruthenia while the most powerful wojewoda was in Royal Prussia.
 The role began in the crown lands as that of an administrative overseer, but his powers were largely ceremonial.
 Over time he became a representative in the local and national assemblies, the Sejm.
 His military functions were entirely reduced to supervising a mass mobilization and in practice he ended up as little more than overseer of weights and measures.

 Appointments to the role were usually made until 1775 by the king.
 The exceptions were the voivodes of Polock and Vitebsk who were elected by a local poll of male electors for confirmation by the monarch.
 In 1791, it was decided to adopt the procedure throughout the country but the 18th-century Partitions of Poland put a stop to it.
 Polish voivodes were subject to the Law of Incompatibility (1569) which prevented them from simultaneously holding ministerial or other civic offices in their area.

-The role was revived during the Second Polish Republic after Poland regained its independence in 1918.